 The Faster Payments Service is therefore the best, quickest and potentially the cheapest way of transferring funds from customers to you.
 If both parties have free banking there should be no cost.

 Not all UK banks can receive a faster payment.
-Use the checker on this website to find out if your bank can recive them.
+Use the checker on fasterpayments.org.uk/consumers/sort-code-checker to find out if your bank can receive them.

 Even if transfer by Faster Payment is not available a BACS Internet transfer is probably faster than any other method without going to the expense of CHAPS.